Menu

 Open house

 A public open house for the temple will be held from Aug.
 30 to Sept.
 13, 2025.
-A media day will also be held Aug.
-27, and invited guests will tour the building from Aug.
+A media day was also held Aug.
+27, and invited guests toured the building from Aug.
 28-29, 2025.

 October